itdxer/blog.itdxer.com/_posts/2020-03-22-iterative-homogenization-by-elimination.md

 layout: post

-description: "Article derives algorithm which allows to find best possible approximation to a discret uniformal distribution when only elimination of the items is allowed."
+description: "Article derives an algorithm which allows to find the best possible approximation to a discrete uniform distribution when only elimination of the items is allowed."